deepskies/DeepAstroUDA/README.md

 #### Input

-DeepDance includes access to the template files and sample datasets needed to run the system with varying amounts of input.
+DeepAstroUDA includes access to the template files and sample datasets needed to run the system with varying amounts of input.

 The available sample datasets (and their original use cases for this project) used are as follows: